This journal is a member of the Committee on Publication Ethics (COPE).

 All parties who have made a substantive contribution to the article should be listed as authors.
 Principal authorship, authorship order, and other publication credits should be based on the relative scientific or professional contributions of the individuals involved, regardless of their status.
-A student is usually listed as principal author on any multiple-authored publication that substantially derives from the student’s dissertation or thesis.

-AERA Open manuscripts must be prepared in accordance with the style guidelines of Publication Manual of the American Psychological Association (APA), 6th edition.
+AERA Open manuscripts must be prepared in accordance with the style guidelines of Publication Manual of the American Psychological Association (APA), 7th edition.

 Pages should be numbered consecutively, beginning with the page after the title page.
 Manuscripts should be typed for 8½” x 11” paper, in upper and lower case, double-spaced, with 1-inch margins on all sides.
-The type size should be at least 12 point.
+The type size should be 12 point.
 Figures and tables are to be placed at the end of the text.
 Subheads should be placed at reasonable intervals to break the monotony of lengthy text.
 Sentence structure, not italics, should be used to create emphasis.
 Abbreviations and acronyms should be spelled out at first mention.
 Mathematical symbols and Greek letters should be formatted to indicate italics, boldface, superscript, and subscript.

 Notes are for explanations or amplifications of textual material, not for reference information.
 They are distracting to readers and expensive to set and should be avoided whenever possible.
 They should be typed as normal text at the end of the text section of the manuscript rather than as part of the footnote or endnote feature of a computer program and should be numbered consecutively through the article.

 Manuscripts must include a list of references, which should include only sources that are cited in the text.
 The accuracy and completeness of references and citations are the responsibility of the author(s).
 Reference each dataset with its title, author, date, and a persistent web identifier, such as a digital object identifier (DOI), a handle, or a uniform resource name (URN).
 If necessary, this last element may be replaced by a web address and an access date, although researchers are urged to use the DOI as the preferred citation.
-Personal communications (letters, memos, telephone conversations) are cited in the text after the name with as exact a date as possible.

 All manuscripts should include an abstract of 100–150 words, followed by a list of keywords (the terms that researchers will use to find the article in indexes and databases).
 Abstracts should be structured to inform readers of the purpose, methods, and findings of the research or the equivalent for theoretical or non-empirical manuscripts.